Ice Safety Rescue Level 2 (ISR2)

-The eLearning "Ice Awareness" Course (included) will be sent by email approximately 2 weeks before the training and must be completed online before the course dates.
+Rescue Canada's eLearning "Ice Safety Awareness" course (included) will be sent by email in advance of the training and must be completed online before the course dates.

 During the practical course components, participants will be suited up and literally immersed in the water and ice environment – practicing self-rescue and partner rescue, as well as learning safe approaches to carrying out their job requirements.
 For a more detailed list of learning outcomes, visit Rescue Canada .